Geming400/gd-version/README.md

 ## how to use

-It's the simplest thing ever.
-Here's an example using **Python**: *(this won't get updated automaticly when gd gets updated, as this repo is updated manually)*
+It's very easy to use.
+Here's an example using **Python**: *(this won't get updated automatically when gd gets updated, as this repo is updated manually)*

 ```py
 import requests